arcaravaggi/remBoot/README.md

 # remBoot

 remBoot is an implementation of the Random Encounter Model (REM) developed by Rowcliffe _et al._ (2008).
 The REM is based on brownian motion and allows the estimation of animal densities for a given survey area.
 The REM is particularly useful in that species do not need to be marked or exhibit individual markings for estimates to be calculated.

-This package contains a number of functions which allow the user to calculate densities for one or more sites and bootstrap their data to calculate variance.
+remBoot is the first package to implement REM calculations in R. The package also contains functions which allow the calculation of variance (standard deviation [SD] and/or 95% confidence intervals [CI]; Fig. 2).
+These calculations are computationally inexpensive and can be applied to datasets of considerable size.
+Densities and associated variances can be calculated for one or more sites concurrently, streamlining the analytical process.

 # Installation